Services supporting schools and settings

 For all SiE enquiries:

-Further information about SiE can be found on the West Sussex Services for Schools website.
+Further information about SiE can be found on the West Sussex Services for Education website.

 • The Standards and Effectiveness Team comprises of experienced professionals who provide expertise, challenge, and support in aspects of educational development and training that help to improve the quality of provision for children.